 The first time I came to Toronto was 2003.
-Imagine: native warm Chisinau, adored work, favorite clients, and demand.
+Imagine native warm Chisinau, adored work, favorite clients, and demand.
 I was one of the most famous trainers in our small Chisinau fitness circle.
-And here I am in Toronto: 9 months of winter, closed people, an indifferent city.
+And here I am in Toronto: 9 months of winter, closed people, and an indifferent city.
 It was necessary to be engaged not in what is pleasant, but what is necessary.
 Humiliation and hatred – that’s what I was experiencing.
 And, of course, I returned home.
-I lived several years in Chisinau and again went to Canada.
+I lived for several years in Chisinau and again went to Canada.
 Toronto is still not my city.
 Therefore, I want to move.

 How did you manage to return to your profession in a foreign country and achieve success in it, which local athletes cannot always achieve?

 It took me 8 years.
-At first I worked everywhere the labor force was needed: the waitress in the bar, at the factory I baked rolls, cleaned the houses, worked at the grocery store.
+At first, I worked everywhere the labor force was needed: the waitress in the bar, at the factory I baked rolls, cleaned the houses, worked at the grocery store.
 I roared every day and swore to myself that I would return to the fitness industry.

 To begin with, I learned the language, I did not speak English at all when I came to Toronto.
 Slowly it all started to work out.
 After 3 years, I began to work as a personal trainer.
 After another 2 years, I got a visa and flew to New York.
 There I met people from the fitness and fashion industry, with my promoter.
 This city took me and carried me away.
 A year ago, I returned to Toronto and started participating in competitions.

 I am proud of myself!
 I did it myself, no one helped me.
 I, a provincial girl, came to this huge cold country without a penny to my name.
-Now I have a huge house in the country, a car, a great job, a constant good salary and great prospects.
+Now I have a huge house in the country, a car, a great job, a constant good salary, and great prospects.